Abhava: Nyaya

-The Vaisheshika, the Nyaya, the Bhatta Mimamsa and Dvaita schools hold Abhava as a distinct category.
-Recognised as a reality by the Nyaya school, Abhava is often stated to be the reality of the greatest moment in the pluralistic universe and is connected with Mukti.
+Recognised as a real thing within the Nyaya school, abhava is often stated to be the reality of the greatest moment in the pluralistic universe and is connected with Mukti.
 It is a relative word, for there can be abhava only when previously there is bhava; moreover it is an event occurring in time.
-The Nyaya and the Siddhantin maintain that the cognition of abhava is due to perception involving special kind of contact or sense contact.
+The Nyaya school maintains that the cognition of abhava is due to perception involving special kind of contact or sense contact.